 Locate the outdoor unit in a suitable location, as close as possible to the fan coil.
 Maintain the clearances recommended by the condensing unit manufacturer's installation manual to ensure proper airflow.
-The outdoor unit must be installed in a level, properly supported location anti-ice and TX valve evaporator coil assembly
+The outdoor unit must be installed in a level, properly supported location.
+A sight glass and liquid line filter/drier is recommended but not mandatory.

+freezestat and TX valve

-MaxAir[TM] accessory DX evaporator coils come with an anti-ice control frost thermostat (see appropriate wiring diagram) installed on the suction line.
+MaxAir[TM] accessory DX evaporator coils come with an anti-ice control frost thermostat evaporator coil assembly

+(see appropriate wiring diagram) installed on the suction line.
 Ensure that the TXV bulb and the frost thermostat control are fastened securely and are well insulated.
 DO NOT use a self-tightening clamp on the frost thermostat as excessive tightening may damage the thermostat.